miltontony/wow/_posts/2015-06-08-gitflow-and-workflow.md

 Great!
 So your local machine *should* be set up, but there are invariably problems the first couple of times.
 Ask a real live human to help you out :)

-OK, so back to github and gitflow.
+OK, so back to Github and Gitflow.

 You're going to want to create a branch to work on your feature.
 First, create an issue on GitHub, at the appropriate repo.
 [This article](https://help.github.com/articles/creating-an-issue/) explains how to do that.
 Once the issue has been created, GitHub automatically creates an issue number.
 It's important because we use it to name our branches in a logical fashion.